blind-contours/CVtreeMLE/README.md

 times (folds), where 90% of the data is used to determine rules in a mixture, and the
 ![g](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;g "g")
-(probability of being exposued estimator, P(A\|W)) and
+(probability of being exposed estimator, P(A\|W)) and
 ![Q](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;Q "Q")
 (outcome estimator E(Y\|A,W)) estimators needed for the ATE.
 These rules and estimators created in training data are applied to the validation data in order to calculate the final ATE target parameter.
+This process cycles 10 times and the parameters across the folds are pooled, utlizing the full data.
+Because the partition nodes used in the tree may vary across the folds, we provide a union rule and stability estimates which informs how variable the rule is across the folds.

 In order to optimize the optimum bias-variance trade-off for our causal parameter of interest we use cross-validated targeted minimum loss based